-There are a couple of other points to add.
-First, when you obtain a mortgage to buy a property in a state you are required to work with a lender licensed in that state.
+There are a couple of other points to add that are relevant to your question.
+First, when you obtain a mortgage to buy a property, you are required to work with a lender licensed in the state in which the property is located.
 For example, if you want to buy a home in Georgia you are required to work with a lender licensed in Georgia.View All Lenders

 Second, if you are overly concerned you can always apply for the mortgage as a second or vacation home.
 In this case your interest rate may be higher but you eliminate any confusion over what home (and state) is your primary residence.